Company Wayne McGregor

 Dyad 1909 and Dyad 1929 are dedicated to the memory of Merce Cunningham (1919–2009), a choreographer whose curiosity, sense of adventure and seamless collaboration knew no bounds.

-Commissioned by Sadler's Wells, images by Chris Jackson.
+Commissioned by Sadler's Wells.